Sutton Benger: Local government

 The civil parish elects a parish council, which produces a website and a parish magazine.
 The parish is in the area of Wiltshire Council unitary authority, which is a county council responsible for all significant local government functions, though locally a Sutton Benger Neighbourhood Development Plan has been under consultation and development since 2015.
 This plan was completed in 2019 and aims to have an ongoing influence on decisions in the local planning system, and also to highlight the various new powers now available to local communities.

 In 1934, Draycot Cerne and Seagry, formerly separate parishes, were added to Sutton Benger.
 In 1971 all land north of the newly built M4 motorway was transferred to a recreated Seagry parish.

 Amenities

-The village has a Church of England primary school, a sub- Post Office and a doctors' surgery.
+The village has a Church of England primary school and a doctors' surgery.
 The village hall has a recreation ground and a multi-use games area.
 Several community groups make use of the hall including a pre-school, Benger Bears, a playgroup, W.I. and an Over 60's group.

-For eating and drinking there is a pub named the Wellesley Arms; a restaurant, La Flambé; and a hotel/restaurant at The Bell House Hotel.
+For eating and drinking there is a pub named the Wellesley Arms; a restaurant, La Flambé;